-When you are battling a chronic urinary tract infection, it is easy to imagine that you are trying to kill a number of single-celled organisms floating around, however, what you really need is biofilm treatment for UTI.
+When you are battling an embedded chronic UTI (urinary tract infection), it is easy to imagine that you are trying to kill a number of single-celled organisms floating around, however, what you really need is biofilm treatment for UTI.

 Basically, bacteria team-up against you and your treatment strategies have to account for that.